jsanchezamai/smartgardener/README.md

 User should be able to:

 - Open the SmartGardener v 0.1.
-- Locate **menu / new / Create a playground**.
-Define a wall by geolocation, define dimensions, pick plant.
+- Locate **menu / new / Create a wall**.
+Define a wall by geolocation, define dimensions, pick plant kind, pick soil.
 - Launch it.
-- An **empty environment** is showed linked to general access **weather forecasting and climatic regions** big data sources.
+An **empty environment** is created.
-- **Circadian and seasonal timers** are triggered on a runtime line.
+- Agents start to report brain requests. **Weather forecasting and climatic regions** agents connect and sync with big data sources. **Circadian and seasonal timers** agents are triggered on a dual runtime line.

 This milestone should release: